2026 BC Winter Games – Sports, Technical Packages, and Rules

 |

 April 1, 2025 | For more information visit Badminton BC. | The BC Games Society athlete fee for the Trail-Rossland 2026 BC Winter Games is $175.00 to subsize a portion of Games operating expenses such as participant travel, accommodations and meals.
 BBC charges athletes a supplementary fee of $220 to cover; players’ zone uniforms, officiating costs, coaches’ uniforms, and administrative fees that are reflective of PSO fee structure.
-The total athlete fee to compete in badminton at the 2026 BC Winter Games is $395 and is collected by Badminton BC. |
+The total athlete fee to compete in badminton at the 2026 BC Winter Games is $395 and is collected by Badminton BC.
+Additional fees may be charged by individual zone teams to support pre-Games training opportunities and/or additional zone items, at the discretion of the Zone Rep or head coach. |

 16 | 72 | 10 | 98 | |